frePPLe/frepple/contrib/excel/README.txt

-This directory contains an Excel add-in for Frepple.
+This directory contains an Excel add-in for frePPLe.
 The goal of the add-in is to demonstrate a modeling tool that is as intuitive and simple as possible for end users.